pragma-/pbot/doc/Registry.md

 That example is equivalent to `regset irc.botnick candide`.

 ### regunsetmeta
-`regunset` deletes a meta-data key from a registry item.
+`regunset` deletes a metadata key from a registry item.

 Usage: `regunset <section>.<item> <key>`